nchern/notelog/README.md

    - [ ] notelog attach <notename> <filepath> - puts <filepath> into note directory
    - [ ] notelog attach-open <notename> <attach-name> - opens attach
    - [ ] integrate with search?
+- [ ] cross-linking: you can fetch all the references from other notes to a given note
+- [x] embed cross links in notes: implemented as note: scheme for [Utl vim plugin](https://github.com/vim-scripts/utl.vim)
 - [x] (WON'T DO - can be solved by existing tools) note templates
 - [x] in-note macros:
    - [x] when adding lines, format them according to a given template